philc/vimium/README.markdown

 1.11 (Current, unreleased)

 -  Commands 'gt' & 'gT' to move to the next & previous tab.
--  Command 'y' to yank (copy) the current tab's url to the clipboard.
+-  Command 'yy' to yank (copy) the current tab's url to the clipboard.
 -  Better Linux support.

 1.1 (01/03/2010)